ADLINK/adlink-nxp-android/README.md

 #### Boot into Recovery Mode

- * Set the boot switch into recovery mode
+ * Set the boot switch into recovery mode.
- * Connect USB OTG cable to host
+ * Connect USB OTG cable to host.
- * Power on the board
+ * Power on the board.

 #### Flash image to eMMC

-* Execute the following command to start flashing Android image to eMMC
+* Execute the following command to start flashing Android image to eMMC.

    ```
    $ sudo ./uuu_imx_android_flash.sh -f imx8mp -e -c 28 -u <N>gb
    ```

-* Replace N with size of RAM installed in the module
+* Replace N with size of RAM installed in the module.
-* After flashing is completed, power off the board and change boot settings to eMMC mode
+* Once flashing completed, power off the board and change boot settings to eMMC mode.
-* Power on the board to boot Android from eMMC
+* Power on the board to boot Android from eMMC.
 * A detailed guide on using UUU tool is available in: https://www.ipi.wiki/pages/imx8mplus-docs?page=HowToFlashImageeMMCUsingUUUTool.html